 The boots are well made.
-The construction is superb; the materials are of high quality and have proved durable to survive strenuous hikes and rugged terrain.
+The construction is superb, designed to excel in various conditions and environments; the materials are of high quality and have proved durable to survive strenuous hikes and rugged terrain for nearly 1.5 years.
 We’ve had no durability issues so far which doesn’t mean that there won’t be any in the near future.
 However, the X Ultra 3 Mid GTX have all the components for long-term durability.

-If you need top-quality hiking boots, the comfort and performance the X Ultra 3 Mid GTX provide are unparalleled.
-Moreover, the design, construction, materials, workmanship are great, i.e. the whole package is excellent.
+If you’re in search of premium hiking boots, the X Ultra 3 Mid GTX offers unmatched comfort and performance.
+Moreover, the design, construction, materials, and workmanship are great, i.e. the whole package is excellent.

 Salomon X Ultra 4 Mid GTX

-Introduced in early 2021, the Salomon X Ultra 4 Mid GTX are the X Ultra 3 Mid GTX’s successor.
-Touted as a lighter and more innovative design, the X Ultra 4 are expected to be an even more versatile option equally good for short days on the trail as well as long multi-day backpacking trips.
-They seem to be a good option as well mainly because of the lighter weight, improved maneuverability, and the comfort they provide.
-Furthermore, unlike the design reviewed in this post, the X Ultra 4 Mid GTX don’t run small.
-However, we remain unconvinced that they are as good as the X Ultra 3.
+Introduced in early 2021, the Salomon X Ultra 4 Mid GTX is the X Ultra 3 Mid GTX’s successor.
+Touted a lighter and more innovative design, the X Ultra 4 design seems to be an even more versatile option equally good for short days on the trail as well as long multi-day backpacking trips.
+These boots are a good option due to their lighter weight, enhanced maneuverability, and comfortable fit, especially with the slightly roomier toe box.
+Unlike the design reviewed in this post, the X Ultra 4 Mid GTX does not have a small fit.
+However, it is important to note that the “Regular Fit” option has a narrow and tight fit, so it is recommended to consult the size chart or consider the “Wide Fit” version to ensure the right fit for your feet.
+Nevertheless, we remain unconvinced that they are significantly better than the X Ultra 3.
 The concept is great but it emerges that: